Can an office environment really affect productivity? – The answer is YES! [UPDATED]

 Choose an office space with windows

 Lighting in an office is debatable, as some suggest little lighting keeps individuals focused, while others argue that well-lit spaces increase productivity.
 However, one thing most researchers agrees on is that there is a strong correlation between natural light and employee efficiency.
 Therefore when looking for a new office, pay attention if the new place has enough natural light.
-If the place needs extra lightning, try to avoid overhead lamps, which are found to cause headache, fatigue, and eye strain.
+If the place needs extra lighting, try to avoid overhead lamps, which are found to cause headache, fatigue, and eye strain.
+Studies have found a strong correlation between natural light and employee efficiency.

-Sometimes, the changes don’t need to be great and radical to make the difference.
+Sometimes, the changes in the office environment don’t need to be great and radical to make the difference.
 Sometimes, they do.
 However, before you invest in anything, think about simple changes, such as placement of lighting or rearrange employees’ desks.
 You’ll be surprised how can one extra desk light or a new chair improve your worker’s performance.

 Then, once you’ve done the changes in the office, take time and observe.
-Keep tracking your employee productivity to see if their work quality improves.
+Use time tracking software to see if the productivity and work quality of your employees improves.
 And listen to each team member to find out those little things and hacks that help them become more efficient.